 Is a Whois verification required every time a transformed field is updated?
 56

-Further work is required on how all of the current Whois work fits together.
-25

 What are the responsibilities on registrants and registrars as regards contactablity?
 32

 Community Input

 In accordance with the PDP Manual, the Working Group reached out to ICANN’s Supporting Organizations and Advisory Committees, as well as to the GNSO Stakeholder Groups and Constituencies to gage their input on the Charter questions.
 Community feedback is of particular importance to the work of this Working Group because of the binary nature of the over-arching charter question of whether or not to recommend mandatory transformation of contact information data.
 The call for input was sent out to the leadership of the SO/ACs and SG/Cs on 4 February 2014.
 A reminder was sent out to all community groups on 3 March 2014 and the Working Group also encouraged community feedback at its presentation to the GNSO during the weekend session preceding ICANN 49 in Singapore and during its face-to-face meeting at the same event.